 Strong Passwords and Protocols

 We are constantly being told to make sure our passwords are secure, and create a secure password.
-But oftentimes, the same sources don’t clearly explain how to do this and we are left puzzled and concerned about how to get it right.
+But oftentimes, the same sources don’t clearly explain how to do this, and we are left puzzled and concerned about how to get it right.

-In this blog we will attempt to draw together information from some of the most reliable sources and explain what they mean and how to create the best password for your needs.
+Whether at home or at work, passwords are necessary and it is imperative to create them and store them properly so, in this blog, I will draw together information from some of the most reliable sources, examine the concepts, and explain how to create the best password(s) for your needs.

 What is a Password?

-For every online account, there needs to be a label or name associated with it – something to define to whom (or what) it is associated or belongs.
-We call this a “username”.
+For every online account, there needs to be a label or name associated with it: something to define to whom (or what) it is associated or belongs.
+We call this a Username.

-A password is the partner to your username.
+A Password is the partner to your username.
 It validates that you are the correct user match for the account name.
 You can imagine that your account username is a door and your password is the key to unlock that door.

 In the early days of the Internet, passwords could have been fairly simple: a 5-digit code may have sufficed.
-However, as the internet has grwon and cybercrime has increased so, too, has the need for more complex passwords to thwart the bad actors.
+However, as the internet has grown and cybercrime has increased so, too, has the need for more complex passwords to thwart the bad actors.
 Nowadays, we need stronger, more effective passwords.

 Strong Password Creation